 Two reasons: passwords can be cracked, companies can be hacked.
 And it happen’s all the time.
 Every couple of weeks it’s in the news that some company has been hacked again and that a massive amount of passwords, email addresses, etc. has been leaked.
 There’s a very real chance that someone already has your email/password combination.
 You should check whether your email address was among the leaked addresses just to be sure (click here).

 You see, it’s not a question if you will be hacked some day but when you will be hacked.
 It really is only a matter of time.
-Now imagine that someone somehow figured out your password and now has access to ALL your internet accounts, because you have only one single password that you use everywhere.
+Now imagine that someone somehow figured out your password.
+You were careless enough to use only one single password for everything, so now the hacker has access to all your internet accounts.
 Imagine it.
 The hacker is now in your Facebook, your iCloud, your Google, your Amazon, your bank account, and so on.
 That’s bad.
 Really bad.
-But even worse: as soon as the hacker has access to your Email account, he has everything.
-All he has to do now is to press the “I forgot my password” button and he can not only set a new passwort on any site but also lock you out of your own accounts.
+But even worse: as soon as the hacker is in your email account, he has access to everything, even if you used different passwords for other sites.
+Because all it requires him to do now is to press the “I forgot my password” button on a given site.
+This way he can not only set a new passwort on any of your sites but also lock you out of your own accounts.

 But I get it, passwords are hard to remember.
 You cannot remember more than one or two, maybe three passwords, let alone a different password for each and every site.
 Heck, even one password is hard to remember—or at least extremely annoying to type—if it’s supposed to be secure.
 That’s why most people use weak passwords.
 But weak passwords may be cracked by brute-force attacks.
 You can take that literally.
 It doesn’t even require some sophisticated algorithm but only brute force, i.e. compute power.
 And any regular modern computer has enough of that to crack your passwords within a couple of hours.
 So your girlfriend’s name plus the year you were born is not at all a good password.
 It doesn’t even need a hacker to take over your accounts, just a few educated guesses from your ex-girlfriend or one of your “funny” buddies.
 Also, what if you break up with your girlfriend?
 Do you really want to change your password on dozens of websites?